PS1607/WhatsApp-Automation/README.md

 ## Further Improvements Planned
 - Primary:
   - Currently the Automation Process only works on macOS.
 I'm implementing it on Windows also.
-  - Script Only sends WhatsApp group invite to people.
+  - Script only sends WhatsApp group invite to people.
 Need to add a way to Add Them to Group Directly.
   - Planning to Automate the whole process; taking the numbers from Google Sheets and Adding them to Group.
 - Secondary:
   - Making a GUI